docflex/gRPC-File-Processor/README.md

     * Converts a workflow of tasks into concurrent submissions
     * Waits for all `CompletableFuture`s to complete
     * Aggregates results into a summary
+    * Tracks failed tasks based on `FileOperationResultModel.status()`, not only exceptions
+    * Works in streaming mode, pushing results to a consumer as soon as they complete

 ---